Sihanoukville is putting on something of a real

 vending everything from fresh meat and vegetables to clothing, auto

-parts, jewelry, etc. Opens and closes with the sun.
+parts, jewelry, etc. Both traditional markets open and close with the sun.

 Crafts, Clothing, Jewelry...